Baulind/ModelRailwayControll/README.md

-# ModelRailwayControll
+# Model Railway Controll
-Code for controloing a Model Railway through a localy hosted webserver.
+Code for controloing a Model Railway through a localy hosted webserver and arduino units.